 In recognition of our aims and approach, Planet Smart City has been recognised as a member of the EIDD – Design for All Europe network.
-We are on-board as a Member Organisation, which is the highest category of membership and means that Planet are recognised as wholly committed to the network’s wider aims and goals.
+We are on board as a Member Organisation, which is the highest category of membership and means that Planet is recognised as wholly committed to the network’s wider aims and goals.

 While many of the organisations involved in EIDD – Design for All Europe are experts in designing objects or solutions, we specialise in creating places that matter where all aspects of a development are carefully integrated to work together.
 As real estate is not currently a category for members, we are recognised by the network as an ‘innovation centre’, which seems appropriate considering the key role of our Competence Centre in Planet’s processes.

 In time, we hope to assess which parts of Planet’s smart solutions catalogue can be described using the Design for All concept, and for Laguna – which as of now is our largest and most comprehensive smart city development – to be evaluated as a case study by EIDD.
 Although we are not currently working with any of the other members, a brief glance at the 34 organisations that we are now listed alongside reveals that there are many interesting and fruitful connections to be made.